MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/04-speech.md

 ---
 lab:
     title: 'Explore AI speech'
-    description: 'Use Ai to explore speech-to-text and text-to-speech capabilities with a generative AI model.'
+    description: 'Use AI to explore speech-to-text and text-to-speech capabilities with a generative AI model.'
 ---

 # Explore AI speech